vert-x/vert-x.github.io/docs_md/install.md

     vertx run server.js

-Open your browser and point it at `http://localhost:8080`
+Open your browser and point it at <a href="http://localhost:8080">http://localhost:8080</a>

 If you see "Hello World!" in the browser then you're all set to go!